EIP Application Form - Winter 2024

 - You must have at least 12 credits remaining in their degree program after the internship (not including minors).

-- You must have a CGPA of 2.0 or higher.
+- You must have a CGPA of 2.0 or higher at the time of application.

-- International students are eligible to apply for internships (some restrictions apply) – Please speak with the intern.engineering [at] mcgill.ca (Internship Advisor).
+- International students are eligible to apply for internships (some restrictions apply) – but are required to obtain a Coop Work Permit.
+Please book an appointment to speak with the intern.engineering [at] mcgill.ca (Internship Advisor).

-- You are expected to plan your course schedules prior to beginning the internship job search as you will not be eligible to register for courses during the internship.
+- You are expected to plan your course schedules prior to beginning the internship job search.
+Book an appointment with your Academic Advisor, if necessary.

 - You are advised to speak with an Academic Advisor to discuss the best time to complete an internship.
 You may not miss more than 2 academic terms (fall/winter) for internships.